MetOs-UiO/eScience2024/docs/git_integration/git_jlab.rst

    :width: 200
    :alt: Repo tab GUI

 You can hover over different tabs and buttons too see what they do.
 If you click on **History** tab, you will see the beautiful graph of the commit-history of the branch you are currently on.
 You can clone multiple repositories and if you are in some repo folder within your file browser you can always click on the git icon to use version control for that specific repository.

+Pulling and pushing and fetching are done using the cloud buttons |ppbuttons| at the top right of the panel.

 Using git CLI
 -------------